dogweather/forkful/content/en/javascript/testing-and-debugging/printing-debug-output.md

 weight: 33
 ---

-## What & Why?

-Printing debug output in JavaScript is about showing variables, errors, or any other info that helps figure out what your code is doing at a glance.
-Programmers do it to catch bugs, understand the execution flow, and make sure the code is doing what it's supposed to do.

 ## How to:
 Javascript makes it super easy to print debug output using `console.log()`.
 Here's how:

 ```javascript